 Quality of outcome

 I am disappointed in the quality of the outcomes for many of the course projects, but it is a truism that you learn nothing from success; you only learn through being willing to fail.
 Making artists books has been a highlight of the course, producing some of the best outcomes.
 Good work has also arisen out of difficult working conditions when I have been away from home, acting as a carer.
-I am pleased that I was able to harness difficulty into valid work with drawing machines and capturing my own movement.
+I am pleased that I was able to harness difficulty into valid work during the ‘drawing machines’ and ‘changing scene’ projects by capturing my own movement.

 I have embraced process as outcome in its own right, especially through the use of video.
 This is a completely new technology for me and I am at the beginning of the learning process but hope to develop further in future.